This blog post is part of the series “NIR spectroscopy: helping you save time and money”.

 Overall, near-infrared spectroscopy is a robust alternative technique for the determination of both chemical and physical parameters in solids and liquids.
 It is a fast method which can also be successfully implemented for routine analysis by staff without any laboratory education.

-In the next installment we will answer another frequently asked question: “Is near-infrared the same as infrared spectroscopy?”.
+In the next installment we answer another frequently asked question: “Is near-infrared the same as infrared spectroscopy?”.
+Click here to go directly to the next post in the series!

 For more information